+pected levels throughout his or her professional career.
-- The purpose of the probationary period is to give candidates for tenure an opportunity to demonstrate their capacity for sustained excellence and an ability to adapt to changing conditions of their disciplines and the institution. . . .
-[T]he dossiers must present clear evidence of the candidate's ability to contribute at the expected levels throughout his or her professional career. - While the probationary period for untenured faculty ordinarily is seven years (with the tenure review occurring in the sixth year), special conditions may warrant earlier than normal consideration. - Candidates who seek earlier than normal consideration must present evidence of achievements comparable to those who have served the full probationary period.
-Earlier-than-normal cases sometimes require special care to ensure equity of treatment.

-Policy on Three-Year Formative Review of Tenure-Probationary Faculty and Librarians (IUPUI Supplement, pp. 69-70).

-- Policy: To ensure that all tenure-probationary faculty members benefit from helpful and meaningful assessments of their progress toward promotion and tenure near the mid-point of their probationary period, a Three-Year Formative Review shall be conducted on all such faculty members during the spring semester of the third year of their appointments in accordance with the following guidelines. - Applicability: This policy applies to all tenure-probationary faculty members at IUPUI, with the exceptions noted immediately below.
-The term "third year" refers to the third full academic year of the tenure-probationary faculty member's appointment. - However, faculty members who enter with one year of credit toward tenure are in their "third year" during their second full academic year of appointment, and those who enter with two years of credit are in their "third year" during their first full academic year of appointment.
+- While the probationary period for untenured faculty ordinarily is seven years (with the tenure review occurring in the sixth year), special conditions may warrant earlier than normal consideration. - Candidates who seek earlier than normal consideration must present evidence of achievements comparable to those who have served the full probationary period.
+Earlier-than-normal cases sometimes require special care to ensure equity of treatment - In most instances, the work being assessed as the basis for promotion or tenure will have been completed since either the initial appointment or last promotion.
+In many cases, it is understood that national reputation depends, in part, on foundational work that may have occurred earlier in the candidate's career.
+For faculty, publications and presentations in rank at another institution prior to appointment at IUPUI will be considered part of the candidate's record. - If a candidate is reapplying for promotion within three years of a previous dossier submission (whether as a result of denial of promotion or withdrawal of the case prior to final decision), all original external letter writers must be contacted with a request to update their letter with the new dossier information.
+If provided, the new letter is substituted in the dossier.
+If not, the original letter must be retained in the dossier.
+Three additional new letters should be sought at the time of resubmission (p.
+22). - 3.
+Policy on Three-Year Formative Review of Tenure-Probationary Faculty and Librarians (A Guide for IUPUI Faculty: IUPUI Supplement to the IU Academic Handbook, pp. 69-70). - Policy: To ensure that all tenure-probationary faculty members benefit from helpful and meaningful assessments of their progress toward promotion and tenure near the mid-point of their probationary period, a Three-Year Formative Review [hereinafter referred to as the "Review"] shall be conducted on all such faculty members during the spring semester of the third year of their appointments in accordance with the following guidelines. - Applicability: This policy applies to all tenure-probationary faculty members at IUPUI, with the exceptions noted immediately below.
+The term "third year" refers to the third full academic year of the tenure-probationary faculty member's appointment.
+However, faculty members who enter with one year of credit toward tenure are in their "third year" during their second full academic year of appointment, and those who enter with two years of credit are in their "third year" during their first full academic year of appointment.
 Those who enter either with tenure or with more than two years of credit toward tenure are exempt from the Review.